Tibetan Plateau: Description

 The Tibetan Plateau is surrounded by the massive mountain ranges of high-mountain Asia.
 The plateau is bordered to the south by the inner Himalayan range, to the north by the Kunlun Mountains, which separate it from the Tarim Basin, and to the northeast by the Qilian Mountains, which separate the plateau from the Hexi Corridor and Gobi Desert.
-To the east and southeast the plateau gives way to the forested gorge and ridge geography of the mountainous headwaters of the Salween, Mekong, and Yangtze rivers in northwest Yunnan and western Sichuan (the Hengduan Mountains).
+To the east and southeast of the plateau are the Salween, Mekong, and Yangtze rivers in northwest Yunnan, western Sichuan, and southwest Qinghai.
 In the west, the curve of the rugged Karakoram range of northern Kashmir embraces the plateau.
 The Indus River originates in the western Tibetan Plateau in the vicinity of Lake Manasarovar.

 The Tibetan Plateau is bounded in the north by a broad escarpment where the altitude drops from around 5000 m to 1500 m over a horizontal distance of less than 150 km.
 Along the escarpment is a range of mountains.
 In the west, the Kunlun Mountains separate the plateau from the Tarim Basin.
 About halfway across the Tarim the bounding range becomes the Altyn-Tagh and the Kunluns, by convention, continue somewhat to the south.
 In the 'V' formed by this split is the western part of the Qaidam Basin.
 The Altyn-Tagh ends near the Dangjin pass on the Dunhuang–Golmud road.
 To the west are short ranges called the Danghe, Yema, Shule, and Tulai Nanshans.
 The easternmost range is the Qilian Mountains.
 The line of mountains continues east of the plateau as the Qinling, which separates the Ordos Plateau from Sichuan.
 North of the mountains runs the Gansu or Hexi Corridor which was the main silk-road route from China proper to the West.

 The plateau is a high-altitude arid steppe interspersed with mountain ranges and large brackish lakes.
 Annual precipitation ranges from 100 to 300 mm and falls mainly as hail.
 The southern and eastern edges of the steppe have grasslands that can sustainably support populations of nomadic herdsmen, although frost occurs for six months of the year.
 Permafrost occurs over extensive parts of the plateau.
 Proceeding to the north and northwest, the plateau becomes progressively higher, colder, and drier, until reaching the remote Changtang region in the northwestern part of the plateau.
-Here the average altitude exceeds 5000 m and winter temperatures can drop to −40 °C. As a result of this extremely inhospitable environment, the Changthang region (together with the adjoining Kekexili region) is the least populous region in Asia and the third least populous area in the world after Antarctica and northern Greenland.
+Here the average altitude exceeds 5000 m and winter temperatures can drop to −40 °C. As a result of this extremely inhospitable environment, the Changtang region (together with the adjoining Kekexili region) is the least populous region in Asia and the third least populous area in the world after Antarctica and northern Greenland.